- Financial Aid

 2. The student adheres to the financial aid Student Academic Plan.
 The plan may include one or more of the following stipulations:

 • Limiting the number of credit hours attempted

 • Cannot withdraw from any courses

 • Repeat failed courses

 Continued Probation: Students who fail to meet the Satisfactory Academic Progress requirements, but have met the requirements of the financial aid student academic plan will be placed on continued probation at the end of each semester.
 It is possible for students in the status of continued probation to remain eligible for financial aid until they complete their program of study.
 After the student has completed the program of study, the financial aid student academic plan is no longer applicable for receiving additional financial aid.

 Appeal Process: Students who are not meeting the Satisfactory Academic Progress (SAP) policy may appeal for reinstatement of financial aid eligibility.
 All appeals will be reviewed, approved, and/or denied by the Financial Aid Ad Hoc Appeals Committee.
 An appeal can only be submitted if a student’s failure to make satisfactory academic progress is based upon events beyond their control.
 Applicable circumstances would include medical issues, death/illnesses, and any other uncontrollable events.
 Students will need to submit the Financial Aid Satisfactory Academic Progress Appeal form and all supporting documentas to the Financial Aid Office.
 Students will be notified by email of the committee’s decision within 30 days.
-Students will be permitted to appeal the decision of the committee to the Director of Financial Aid.
-The Director of Financial Aid will review the student’s second appeal, and this decision is final.
-Paying out of pocket for classes or sitting out a semester is not grounds for reinstatement of aid.
-Students must bring their academic progress back into compliance or have an appeal approved to have aid reinstated.
+Students whose appeals are denied must pay out-of-pocket to complete at least six (6) credit hours with no withdrawals, failing grades, or unofficial withdrawals and a 2.5 or higher semester GPA in order to be eligible to appeal again.
 It is important for students to remember that Pell Life-Time Eligibility Used cannot be waived through the submission of an appeal to the Director of Financial Aid.

 Submission of an appeal does not guarantee reinstatement of eligibility for financial aid.
 Each appeal is reviewed on a case by case basis.